Footprints in the Bland

 A Christian Crassic retold:

 Man out for a pleasant walk along the beach, faithful dog by his side, having a bit of a chit-chat.
 Man expresses some concern about the difficulties he envisages up ahead.
 "No worries," barks dog, "I'll be here."
 Rough patches come as foreseen.
 Rougher than expected, disheartening.
-Somehow comes through.
+Somehow pulls through.
 At some point turning around, man surveys the rough patch, and notices only one set of footprints.
 Turning to old faithful, accusatory: "Where were you?
 You promised?"
 "Oh, but that's where I was carrying you", wags Fido.

 So much for the re-tailing.